 - What is the likelihood of finding another couple for that wedding date?

-Due to these factors, we’ve elected to use a graduated rescheduling fee based upon the length of notice prior to your current wedding date that you provide the venue.
+Due to these factors, if you’d like to reschedule your wedding date, there is a rescheduling fee in addition to your original agreement.
+The graduated rescheduling fee is based upon the length of notice prior to your current wedding date that you provide the venue.

 - 12 months or more in advance – $1000, flat fee